5 Bedroom Home in Philomath - $2,250,000

-Accepted Offer with Contingencies.
 Enjoy a view that includes the Valley, Mt.
 Jefferson & the 3 Sisters.
 Designed for a large family & perfect for multi-generational living with 2 kitchens.
 Enjoy the custom finishes, the thoughtful planning with many separate spaces & the outdoor living spaces.
-Expansive kitchen, 3 living areas & plentiful bedrooms each with a unique view create a comfortable home.
+Expansive kitchen, 3 living areas & plentiful bedrooms each with a unique view.
 Perfect for entertaining there is even a Caboose tiny home.
 Extensive decking, an outdoor fireplace, Koi pond, 7 bay shop & a classic car garage.
+112+ acres

 5 Bedroom Home in Philomath - $2,250,000